ExtendRealityLtd/VRTK/README.md

 An example of the `SteamVR_InteractableObject` can be viewed in the scene `Resoures/Examples/005_Controller_BasicObjectGrabbing`.
-The scene also uses the `SteamVR_ObjectGrab` script on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.
+The scene also uses the `SteamVR_ControllerInteract` script on the controllers to show how an interactable object can be grabbed and snapped to the controller and thrown around the game world.

-#### Grabbable Object (SteamVR_ObjectGrab)
+#### Controller Interation With Objects (SteamVR_ControllerInteract)

-The Object Grab script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.
+The Controller Interact script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the `SteamVR_ControllerEvents` script to be attached as it uses this for listening to the controller button events for grabbing and releasing interactable game objects.

 An object can be grabbed if the Controller touches a game object which contains the `SteamVR_InteractableObject` script and has the flag